LhKipp/lush/DOCUMENTATION.md

 ls_in_home_dir Music                 # passed as 1 argument
 ls_in_home_dir Music/**/*bob_marley* # passed as 1 argument
 ```
 (This choice has been taken for better compatability with external cmds, while making internal commands more convenient.
-A call like "git_branch_wrapper --list ma*" would not require you to qoute "ma*", if git_branch_wrapper's --list flag takes an `path` argument.)
+A call like "git_branch_wrapper --list ma*" would not require you to qoute "ma*", if git_branch_wrapper's --list flag takes a `path` argument.)

 ## Control structures
 ### if - ifopt - elif - elifopt - else
+`if`, `elif` and `else` behave as usual.
 `ifopt` stands for "if optional", while `elifopt` stands for "else if optional".
-They can be used to check whether an optional is Some and get the inner value at the same time.
+They can be used to check whether an optional is `Some` and get the inner value at the same time.
 ```lush
 let lush = 1
 let world = Some{"world"}